Skip to main content

 Recommendation

 We recommend you obtain your Attempt ID number.
-This is a 7 digit number which will all you to pause and return to your training but also request a replacement certificate if you were unable to download your copy of the certificate.
+This is a 7 digit number which will allow you to pause and return to your training but also request a replacement certificate if you were unable to download your copy of the certificate.

 To obtain this number, click on Main Menu (at the bottom of the page you are on) to go to the landing page for all the modules.